-Academic integrity is essential to a positive teaching and learning environment.
-All students enrolled in University courses are expected to complete coursework responsibilities with fairness and honesty.
-Failure to do so by seeking unfair advantage over others or misrepresenting someone else’s work as your own, can result in disciplinary action.
-The University Student Conduct Code defines scholastic dishonesty as follows: Scholastic Dishonesty: Scholastic dishonesty means plagiarizing; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using course materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; altering, forging, or misusing a University academic record; or fabricating or falsifying data, research procedures, or data analysis.
-Within this course, a student responsible for scholastic dishonesty can be assigned a penalty up to and including an "F" or "N" for the course.
-If you have any questions regarding the expectations for a specific assignment or exam, ask.
+You are expected to do your own academic work and cite sources as necessary.
+Failing to do so is scholastic dishonesty.
+Scholastic dishonesty means plagiarizing; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using course materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; altering, forging, misrepresenting or misusing a University academic record; or fabricating or falsifying data, research procedures, or data analysis.
+(Student Conduct Code.)
+If it is determined that a student has cheated, the student may be given an "F" or an "N" for the course, and may face additional sanctions from the University.

 The Office for Community Standards has compiled a useful list of Frequently Asked Questions pertaining to scholastic dishonesty.

 Beware of websites that advertise themselves as being “tutoring websites.”
 It is not permissible to upload any instructor materials to these sites without their permission or copy material for your own homework assignments from these various sites.